sivadakshin/ProjectMindControl/README.md

 This Project have the following Dependencies make sure you download the following dependencies. and add to the classpath in netbeans.

 XChart library-to draw EEG waves https://github.com/knowm/XChart

 XChart Demo library	-to draw EEG waves https://github.com/knowm/XChart

-ThinkGear.jar 		-this one is a third party library to interface with thinkgear connector(modify the method calls according to this project). https://github.com/borg/ThinkGear-Java-socket
+ThinkGear.jar 		-library to interface with thinkgear connector(modify the method calls according to this project). https://github.com/borg/ThinkGear-Java-socket

 Working Of the software-
 1. User should click the connect button on the left panel to connect to the EEG-Machine.
 2. ThinkGear connector software must be running. it can be downloaded from neurosky website.